 Origin of FQA

 FQA originated in the early 2000s, finding use on message boards and forums dedicated to the LGBTQ community and lifestyle.
 Referring to someone as an FQA on these websites meant that the person had a future career in drag competitions, or that they would make great drag queens if they apply themselves.
-With social media’s rise, FQA saw more prominent use online especially in regards to popular T.V shows about drag competitions.
+With social media’s rise, FQA saw more prominent use online, especially in regard to popular TV shows about drag competitions.
 Around this time, that is the 2010s, FQA began to see use as an insult directed as someone who was perceived to be gay or enjoyed wearing women’s clothing.

 - User 1: “GUUUURRRLLL.
 I think Devon will be the next FQA.”